Come Fly with Me (Foxy Brown song)

 "Come Fly with Me" (explicitly "Come Fuck with Me", as the chorus says) was initially the first single from Afro-Trinidadian American female hip-hop artist Foxy Brown's canceled album Black Roses.
 The single was later dubbed as a promotional release due to the rapper's hearing loss and recovery.
-It was released on July 12, 2005.
+It was released on July 12, 2005 as a physical single, with the Black Roses album having a tentative release date of July 26, 2005.